vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/vsphere/8.0/Tools/README.md

 ### Step 5: Use PowerShell to Search the Results

-The previous version of these sample scripts allowed for direct filtering of output, but due to changes how they print text we need to use two steps: run the audit and write to a file, then use `Select-String` on the file:
+The previous version of these sample scripts allowed for direct filtering of output, but due to changes in how they print text, we need two steps: run the audit and write to a file, then use `Select-String` on the file:

 ```powershell
 .\audit-esxi-8.ps1 -Name esx-01a.vcf.lab -OutputFileName esx-01a.txt -AcceptEULA